CURE-EMR/openmrs-module-kijabeextension/README.md

-openmrs-module-basicmodule
+openmrs-module-kijabeextensionmodule
 ==========================

 A demonstration module for new OpenMRS module developers

 Description
 -----------
-This is a very basic module which can be used as a starting point in creating a new module.
+This module allow to display additional patient attributes to the additional info of appointment list view in appointment module

 Building from Source
 --------------------